Australia’s Bold Move: Social Media Restrictions for the Young Generation

 How the Policy Would Function

-Setting and enforcing age limits on social media is difficult in practice — not least because the applications involved are so fluid and vast.
-This challenge is met by a combination of technological measures and stringent legal oversight, as reflected in Australia's approach:
+Setting and enforcing age limits on social media is difficult in practice — not least because the applications involved are so fluid and large.
+This challenge is met by a combination of technological measures and stringent legal oversight, as reflected in Australia’s approach:

 Stronger Age Verification Tools: The forced use of technology for age verification (including AI-based age estimation, document verification and even biometric scanning) on some platforms.